 As soon as the fermentation is complete, the wine stays in contact with the grape solids (skins, seeds, stems) for three to four more weeks.
 During this maceration phase, it gets its characteristic orange to ruby-red color.
 Also, the harsh tannins of the wine soften a little bit during that time.

-The next step in the process of making Barolo is aging.
+The next step in the process is aging.
 By law, all DOCG wines from the region have to spend at least 18 months in oak barrels.
-Again, the producers of high-quality Barolos often go beyond this requirement and let their wines mature much longer.
+Again, the producers of these high-quality wines often go beyond this requirement and let their wines mature much longer.
 And after the barrel aging, the wines mature further in bottles.
 At the end of the process, they have aged for at least three years in total.
 Riserva wines even spend a minimum of five years maturing.

 How Does Barolo Wine Taste?